Rodeph Sholom Religious School

 Where our youth become leaders – sing, celebrate, and even learn to chant from the Torah!

 (10:30 am – 12:00 pm)

-Through informal education under the direction of Rabbi Lyle Rothman, Director of Youth & Teen Engagement, and Danny Kron, Assistant Director of Youth & Teen Engagement, our youth will have many opportunities to interact and engage in social and educational programs.
+Through informal education under the direction of Sara Spanjer, Associate Director of Youth & Teen Engagement, and Danny Kron, Assistant Director of Youth & Teen Engagement, our youth will have many opportunities to interact and engage in social and educational programs.
 Youth groups provide a natural setting for learning about Judaism in new, exciting and fun ways.
 We have five youth groups: Learn more »